First Lutheran Church is a congregation of the Evangelical Lutheran Church in America, situated in the Arkansas-Oklahoma Synod.

 Religion and science are not in conflict.
 Religion talks about the "who," the creator; science talks about the "how."

 We recognize that not all of the people in our community believe all of the above things in exactly the same way all of the time, there is a core group who holds them as central.
-If you find yourself struggling with one or more of these statements, you’re probably not alone, but you are welcome to the fellowship.
+If you find yourself struggling with one or more of these statements, you’re probably not alone, and you are welcome to the fellowship.

 Pastor & Staff: